lesley920719/vue2-vux-demo/README.md

-# my-first-vue-project
+# vue2-vux project

-> this is my first vue project
+> this is a vue2-vux project

 ## Build Setup